See Yourself.

 When you can free yourself, the possibilities are limitless to becoming the fullest, most authentic, whole version of yourself imaginable.
 At TNT, this kind of liberation is our vision of what health and well-being looks like.

-Our See-Be-Free Initiative is a growth-oriented, iterative, group-based organizational undertaking that will show up in several ways, big, small, and everywhere in between.
+Our See-Be-Free Initiative is a growth-oriented organizational undertaking that will show up in several ways, big, small, and everywhere in between.

 Right now, it includes: